MdForkanHF/daily-practice-student/README.md

 ======================

 C programming is a foundational language in computer science for several compelling reasons.
 Its low-level nature provides direct access to hardware, making it crucial for systems programming, embedded systems, and operating system development.
 This hands-on experience with memory management and hardware interaction fosters a deep understanding of how computers work at their core.

 C programming is a foundational language in computer science for several compelling reasons.
 Its low-level nature provides direct access to hardware, making it crucial for systems programming, embedded systems, and operating system development.
 This hands-on experience with memory management and hardware interaction fosters a deep understanding of how computers work at their core.

+C programming is a foundational language in computer science for several compelling reasons.
+Its low-level nature provides direct access to hardware, making it crucial for systems programming, embedded systems, and operating system development.
+This hands-on experience with memory management and hardware interaction fosters a deep understanding of how computers work at their core.